BES2016Workshop/guidebook/outline.md

 ## Why a reproducible report?

 Did you ever have to redo an analysis 6 months later, and it was difficult.
 You forgot which one of the 15 files with "final" in their names was really the one you should have used?
 Have you ever spent several hours assembling an intricate figure with your favorite drawing program, just to realize that your collaborators had forgotten to send you the latest batch of data?
 Writing a reproducible report alleviates some of these hurdles.
-By automating how the figures and the statistics in your report are generated, you are leaving a code trail that you, your collaborators, or your readers can take and lead to your original data.
+By automating how the figures and the statistics in your report are generated, you are leaving a code trail that you, your collaborators, or your readers can take, and that leads to your original data.
 This path to the raw data increases the transparency of your science.
 However, in order for the six-month-in-the-future you, your collaborators, and your readers, to be able to take this path, it is important that you organize your code and your data files consistently.

 Not only writing a reproducible report increases the transparency of your science, it reduces the mistakes that result from copying and pasting across software.
 Keeping the content of your manuscript in sync with the output of your statistical program is challenging.
 By specifying directly the output of your model in your text, it is easier to make sure you are referring to the correct model with the correct parameters.
-To be the devil's advocate, one could argue that the additional code that will need to be written to integrate the results within the text could also lead to mistake.
-However, these coding mistakes are possible to detect (contrary to mistakes done by copying and pasting the correct numbers), and its consequences can be assessed by re-running the generation of the manuscript after fixing it.
+To be the devil's advocate, one could argue that the additional code that will need to be written to integrate the results within the text could lead to additional errors.
+However, these bugs are possible to detect (contrary to mistakes done by copying and pasting the correct numbers), and their consequences can be assessed by re-running the code generating the manuscript after fixing them.

 Writing a reproducible report allows you to tell a much richer story than the narrative in the report by itself does.
-The text in your report tells does not usually show the different approaches and analyses you have tried before coming up with the final results.
-With a reproducible report, you can provide readers who want to know more about how you obtain the results in your paper about the approaches you tried and the their results.
+The text in your report does not usually show the different approaches and analyses you have tried before coming up with the final results.
+With a reproducible report, you can provide readers who want to know more about how you obtained the results in your paper, the approaches you tried and the their results.
 These can be included as supplementary material or tagged in the history of your version control system.

 To make your report reproducible, your code will need to be self-contained.
 As a consequence, you will be able to re-use the code you wrote for one project in another one.
 Therefore, if initially it might slow you down to make your code reproducible, it is an investment in the future as you will be able to re-use and build up on it in the future.
 Additionally, others might be able to also re-use your code, and apply it for their own data.
 Your efforts may speed up the overall scientific process (you or your colleagues won't need to re-invent the wheel for each project), and you could get more citations on your papers.